bshapka/life-in-sql/README.md

 This project is an implementation of Conway's Game of Life (or Life for short) in Structured Query Language (SQL).

 ## About the code
-The source code of this project was written in SQL (specifically the SQLite dialect).

-Here is a high-level summary of the resources:
+The source code of this project was written in SQL, specifically the SQLite dialect. **No procedural extension of SQL was used.** Here is a high-level summary of the components:
-TODO
+* The script `create_config.sql` creates the table `config` (used to hold configuration settings)
+* The script `initialize_config.sql` empties and then loads `config`
+* The script `create_state.sql` creates the table `state` (used to hold the current state of the world)
+* The script `initialize_state.sql` empties `state`, then uses `config` to load `state` with random data
+* The script `render_state.sql` renders the contents of `state` in grid form
+* The script `update_state.sql` replaces the data in `state` with data corresponding to the next state of the world
+* The script `play.sql` runs `render_state.sql` and `update_state.sql` in that order
+* The file `play.db` is a SQLite3 database file that is the intended target for all of the above scripts

+All scripts are extensively documented in their source files, so those details won't be repeated here.
+This project is largely an exploratory proof-of-concept, and SQL is not well-suited to implementing Life for various reasons.
+As such, the documentation in most scripts has a section called Additional Notes.
+These sections contain detailed explanations of each script at a level of detail that would typically not be supplied.

 ### Implementation Details
 This sub-section assumes basic familiarity with Life.
 If you are not familiar with Life but want to